Professor Maggie McGonigle

 For my People

 While I lack professional photos, I do have this one of me dressed as Professor McGonigle on Halloween.
-I am actually a teacher, and ever since Maggie Smith played Minerva McGonagall in the Harry Potter movies, I have operated under the belief that she and I are soulmates.
+I am actually a teacher by trade, and ever since Maggie Smith played Minerva McGonagall in the Harry Potter movies, I have operated under the belief that she and I are soulmates.
 Unfortunately, my letter from Hogwarts seems to have gotten lost, and my life went down a different path.

 I am a suicide widow, meaning I used to be married, but then my husband killed himself.
 It’s been a doozy, and I’ve got a lot to say about it, often even when I have zero desire to remember that this unfortunate thing happened in my life.
 Alas, talking about it helps.